rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Set clock

-Can be used to manually set the clock of the traffic light controller if automatic time synchronization (e.g NTP GPS) is not available, e.g., during maintenance work.
+Can be used to manually set the clock of the traffic light controller if automatic time synchronization (e.g. NTP or GPS) is not available, for example during maintenance work.
 Note: UTC is used.

 Requiressecurity code 1